omahscript/php-indexnow-submitter/README.md

 ## Features

 - Efficient bulk URL submission (up to 10,000 URLs per request)
+- Support for sitemap index files (sitemap of sitemaps)
+- Automatic sitemap detection from domain URL
+- Auto-detection of existing IndexNow keys on the host
+- Interactive key verification and setup assistance
 - Asynchronous processing for faster submissions
 - Supports all IndexNow-enabled search engines
 - Automatic rate limiting and retry logic for 429 errors